SVA-SE/MATRIX-dashboards/docs/design.md

 ## Accessibility

 When creating website, you should always make sure that your product is accessible.
-Accessibility requirements are extremely important, if not required by law, espcially for dashboards open to the public.
+Accessibility requirements are extremely important (and sometimes required by law), especially for dashboards open to the public.
 The Communication Department of your institute will have rules and resources to make sure you are providing a platform accessible to all.
 These are some things to keep in mind:

 - Colour palettes should be accessible to colorblind and other **visually impaired people**.
 That means having colour being contrasted enough on their background, never using a red/green dichotomy for graphs, and relying on symbols more than colours to convey information if possible.
 - All important features should be **keyboard accessible**.